zpopovic70/DS_Coursera_Getting_And_Cleaning_Data/CodeBook.md

 ```

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 '''
+# Turn the Subject column values into factors, convert to table, aggregate and order by subject and activity
 filteredMergedData$Subject <- as.factor(filteredMergedData$Subject)
 filteredMergedData <- data.table(filteredMergedData)
 tidyData <- aggregate(. ~Subject + Activity, filteredMergedData, mean)
 tidyData <- tidyData[order(tidyData$Subject,tidyData$Activity),]
+# Write the Tidy data set to TidyData.txt file
 write.table(tidyData, file = "TidyData.txt", row.name=FALSE)
 '''